Information about our accounting and payroll services for small companies

 Dania Accounting provides quality services to both small and large companies, including accounting and payroll services.

 This article will focus on the smaller companies, who make up a large portion of our client base.

 We’ve served more than 1,500 small companies during the last 20 years, so we have a vast level of experience, which is available to you.

 Choosing an accounting system

-Our clients typically use one of the three most popular accounting systems in Denmark: e-conomic, Dinero and Billy´s Billing.
+Our smaller clients typically use one of the three most popular accounting systems in Denmark: e-conomic, Dinero or Billy.

 The e-conomic system offers several different languages for the user interface, including English, so English-speaking clients often choose this system.